-This isn’t a theoretical concern.
+This is already showing up clinically.
 Therapists who treat compulsive sexual behavior are reporting a rise in clients whose primary issue is AI-generated porn (Birches Health, 2026).
-And the pattern they describe is escalation moving faster than anything they’ve seen with traditional pornography.
+The pattern they describe is escalation moving faster than what they typically see with traditional pornography.

 Key takeaways